denelon/winget-pkgs/doc/spec/auto-approve.md

 *  Installer SHA256
 *  Product Code

+Package Version should be an exact match to the values written in the registry for Apps & Features data.
+Other Apps And Features entries should also be an exact match.

 ## Inspiration

 [comment]: # What were the drivers/inspiration behind the creation of this spec.